pgEdge/pgedge-docker/README.md

 This repository contains a pgEdge Dockerfile and examples showing how to run a small pgEdge cluster in Docker Swarm.

-## Docker Image

-The Dockerfile in this repository corresponds to the `pgedge/pgedge` image on Docker Hub.
+The Dockerfile here is used to build the `pgedge/pgedge` image on Docker Hub.

 ## Examples